dominikteodorczyk/Boars_Project/README.md

 ## Description

-The project focuses on **[describe the main goal, e.g., analyzing wild boar migration patterns, studying their population, etc.]**.
+The project focuses on analyzing wild boar migration patterns, studying their population.
 It includes scripts for data parsing, calculations, and analysis related to wild boars.

 ## Directory Structure